jamespayne/powershell/README.md

-# Powershell
+# powershell
-Repo for powershell related scripts
+A repo for powershell related scripts.